L&D Travel Nurse Jobs in Indiana

 Why Take Labor and Delivery Travel Nurse Jobs in Indiana?

-Across Indianapolis, Fort Wayne, and Evansville, L&D travelers see the full obstetric mix — vaginal deliveries, scheduled and emergent cesareans, inductions, high-risk antepartum admits, and OB triage that never quite settles down.
+Across Indianapolis, Fort Wayne, and Evansville, L&D travelers see the full obstetric mix, from vaginal deliveries and scheduled and emergent cesareans to inductions, high-risk antepartum admits, and OB triage that never quite settles down.
 The clinical exposure runs deep at the larger academic and regional women’s centers, while smaller community birth centers and LDRP units give you a more hands-on, do-a-bit-of-everything rhythm.
 Indiana also runs cheaper than the coasts in a lot of its metros, so your housing stipend can stretch further than it would in a high-cost market.
 Want to size the state up across specialties?
 Our travel healthcare jobs in Indiana hub covers cities, pay, and lifestyle in depth.

 What a Typical L&D Assignment Looks Like in Indiana

-Most Indiana L&D contracts run about 13 weeks with options to extend, usually built around 12-hour shifts — days, nights, or a rotation — with call layered on at units that staff it.
+Most Indiana L&D contracts run about 13 weeks with options to extend, usually built around 12-hour day or night shifts (sometimes a rotation) with call layered on at units that staff it.
 You’ll move through the roles the unit needs: managing laboring patients with continuous electronic fetal monitoring (EFM) and reading the strips for early signs of trouble, supporting epidural placement and the post-block watch, titrating Pitocin for inductions, and circulating or scrubbing cesarean deliveries where the unit covers its own ORs.
 At delivery you’re ready for NRP / neonatal resuscitation, immediate newborn care, and Apgar scoring, then you move the patient into postpartum recovery and start the teaching.
-Expect a quick orientation on the unit’s monitoring system and emergency workflows — facilities hire L&D travelers who can pick up the floor fast and start carrying patients almost right away.
+Expect a quick orientation on the unit’s monitoring system and emergency workflows, since facilities hire L&D travelers who can pick up the floor fast and start carrying patients almost right away.

 And then there’s the part that defines the specialty: it all turns on a dime.
-A quiet triage board flips when several patients show up in active labor at once, a routine labor decels and becomes an emergent C-section, or a postpartum patient starts bleeding and you’re running the postpartum hemorrhage (PPH) protocol — fundal massage, uterotonics, blood on the way — while the room organizes around you.
+A quiet triage board flips when several patients show up in active labor at once, a routine labor decels and becomes an emergent C-section, or a postpartum patient starts bleeding and you’re running the postpartum hemorrhage (PPH) protocol while the room organizes around you: fundal massage, uterotonics, blood on the way.
 High-risk antepartum work brings its own intensity, with preeclampsia patients on magnesium and preterm-labor admits who need close watching.
 Because deliveries and OB emergencies don’t keep business hours, many Indiana contracts carry call on top of scheduled shifts, and a 3 a.m. callback adds real money to your weekly total (more in the FAQs below).
-If that kind of unpredictable, high-stakes work is what you’re built for, Indiana keeps it coming.
+If that kind of unpredictable, high-stakes work is what you’re built for, Indiana won’t run out of it.

 Labor and Delivery Travel Nurse Pay in Indiana

-L&D is one of the more consistently in-demand travel lanes, and Indiana contracts pay accordingly — the mix of high-acuity intrapartum skill, EFM competency, and call requirements keeps rates competitive.
+L&D is one of the more consistently in-demand travel lanes, and Indiana contracts pay accordingly.
+High-acuity intrapartum skill, EFM competency, and call requirements keep rates competitive.
 Based on current market data, weekly pay for travel L&D nurses in Indiana generally lands in the $1,950 to $2,800 per week range, with the exact number driven by market, call structure, shift, and your experience level.
 Contracts at the busiest high-risk programs and those carrying more call tend toward the top end.
 And because cost of living in several Indiana metros runs lower than the national average, a stipend that feels merely fine in a coastal market can stretch noticeably further here.

-Pay moves with the market and the season, so treat that as a starting reference, not a promise.
-Your Junxion recruiter walks through the full package before you commit — what’s taxable, what comes through as stipends, and how any call pay stacks on top — so you’re looking at real numbers for the actual contract instead of a generic average.
-Here’s what a Junxion L&D package in Indiana usually includes:
+Treat those numbers as a market snapshot rather than a promise, since rates move with the season.
+Before you commit, your Junxion recruiter walks the full package with you, showing what’s taxable, what comes through as stipends, and how any call pay stacks on top.
+That way you’re looking at real numbers for the actual contract instead of a generic average.
+A Junxion L&D package in Indiana usually carries:

 • Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends